Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Discussion

 Now we consider \andxviii's orbit around M31, testing whether it is kinematically consistent with being a backsplash galaxy.
 We use \citeposs{tey12} definition of a backsplash galaxy: objects on extreme orbits that have taken them through the inner $0.5~R_{\rm vir}$ of a larger potential and subsequently carried them back outside $R_{\rm vir}$.
 From cosmological Via Lactea II simulations, \citeauthor{tey12}\ estimated the fraction of this type of galaxy at about $13\%$ for the Local Group. \citet{tol12} measured a radial velocity and a velocity dispersion of \andxviii\ from the SPLASH overview of M31 satellite system.
 They found that \andxviii\ is bound to M31 and possibly near its apocenter.
 Therefore, it might have once passed close to M31, qualifying it as a backsplash galaxy.

 Starting from the two-body problem (\andxviii\ and M31), we can consider five observables: the distances between \andxviii, M31 and the MW, and the heliocentric radial velocities of \andxviii\ and M31.
-The three-dimensional distance between \andxviii\ and M31 is 579~kpc \citep{mak17}, and their relative velocity is $-36~{\rm km~s}^{-1}$ using an M31 heliocentric velocity of $-301$~km~s$^{-1}$ from \citet{kar06} (approximating the angle between M31 line-of-sight and \andxviii\ line-of-sight as zero). \andxviii's total orbital energy is negative if we assume that it has no tangential velocity component.
+The three-dimensional distance between \andxviii\ and M31 is 579~kpc \citep{mak17}, and their relative velocity is $-36~{\rm km~s}^{-1}$ using an M31 heliocentric velocity of $-301$~km~s$^{-1}$ from \citet{kar06} (approximating the angle between the M31 line of sight and the \andxviii\ line of sight as zero). \andxviii's total orbital energy is negative if we assume that it has no tangential velocity component.
 For these assumptions, the highest tangential velocity to keep the system bound is about 154.5 km s$^{-1}$ relative to M31.
-For such a value the proper motion relative to M31's proper motion will be about 24.5$~{\rm \mu as~yr}^{-1}$.
+For such a value, the proper motion relative to M31's proper motion will be about 24.5$~{\rm \mu as~yr}^{-1}$.
 There are no current measurements of its proper motion.

-Next, using the virial theorem and the energy conservation law, along with the observed kinetic energy per unit mass estimated from it's radial velocity only, we obtain a semi-major axis of about 305~kpc.
+Next, using the virial theorem and the energy conservation law, along with the observed kinetic energy per unit mass estimated from its radial velocity only, we obtain a semimajor axis of about 305~kpc.
 Then, with Kepler's laws and M31's mass of $\approx1.69 \times 10^{12}~M_{\rm \mathSun}$ \citep{mar12}, its orbital period is about 12~Gyr.
-The time since it's closest passage through M31 is about 7.8~Gyr (see Appendix~\ref{sec:app2b})\@.
+The time since its closest passage through M31 is about 7.8~Gyr (see Appendix~\ref{sec:app2b})\@.
 Around the same lookback time, \andxviii\ experienced a spike in SFR \citep{mak17}. \citet{dic21} discussed how a pericentric passage could actually {\it increase} SFR, and \citet{miy20} found that observed dwarf galaxies reached their peak SFR at the time of infall (presumably right before their gas was stripped).
 Nonetheless, \andxviii's minimum pericentric distance could be as small as 1.2 kpc, which is well within the range required for ram pressure stripping and significant tides.
 Appendix~\ref{sec:apprps} gives further details about the RPS dependence on the unknown tangential velocity, and in Appendix~\ref{sec:app2b} we consider the two-body modeling results for the backsplash hypothesis in greater detail than the rough discussion here.